gkchestertron/gmigrate/README.md

 This will add a procedure to a schema folder (unless it does not exist) with default syntax for writing a procedure (in PL/pgSQL).

 ### Writing ups, downs, and procedures
 As a nicety, gmigrate allows you to use tokens for schema name and procedure name.
-For `schema` the token is `%schema%` and for procedure, it is %proc% - these may change if I find they weren't unique enough choices.
+For `schema` the token is `%schema%` and for `procedure`, it is `%proc%` - these may change if I find they weren't unique enough choices.

 ### Generating migrations
 To generate a migration from your changes, just run: